incident-io/internships-grads-takehome/README.md

 }
 ```

+You can assume that overrides will always be after the schedule's `handover_start_at`, and won't
+overlap with each other.

 ### Task

 We would like you to build – in any language you choose, but ideally one you are